DevEd2/DevSoundLite/README.md

 ## Windows
 1. Grab the [RGBDS binaries](https://github.com/rednex/rgbds/releases).
 If you already have them, you can skip this step.
-3. Run build.bat.
+2. Run build.bat.
 If that doesn't work, try either adding the RGBASM binaries to your PATH or copying them to the repository directory.

 ## Linux
 1. Install [RGBDS](https://github.com/rednex/rgbds).
+If RGBDS is already installed, you can skip this step.
+2. Run `make`.

+## macOS (Untested)
+1. Download Xcode from the Mac App Store.
+If Xcode is already installed, you can skip this step.
-If RGBDS is already installed, skip this step.
+2. Install [RGBDS](https://github.com/rednex/rgbds).
+If RGBDS is already installed, you can skip this step.
 3. Run `make`.

 # Adding DevSound to your project